emanrow/ChatAssistants/README.md

 - Manage conversations with a collection of chat messages.
 - Support for system messages and chat exchanges (pairs of prompt and response).
 - Serialization and deserialization of chat message objects to and from JSON.
+- Interface for to format submissions to, and responses from, LLMs.

 ## Classes